-A previous contribution (Cesiri 2016) analysed the recipes sections of the ‘2015 Top 10 UK’s Food Blogs’.
-It found out that, to reduce the distance with their public, the bloggers often present themselves as food lovers rather than authoritative figures.
-This study examines the comments sections of the same blogs to investigate how bloggers shape their ‘social identity’ in their direct interaction with the users.
-The food bloggers’ comments are analysed in view of Goffman’s (1959) theory of society as a stage – and applied to blogs by McGaughey (2010) – to see whether they show their ‘self-as-performer’ (the real person) or their ‘self-as-character’ (a constructed personality).
-Moreover, the study uses Herring’s (2004) criteria to individuate an online community to understand whether food blogs are actual virtual communities, and not just people randomly interacting online.
-Finally, the comments will allow a qualitative analysis of instances of positive/negative politeness in the comments sections of the blogs aims at investigating the reactions to praise or criticism from the users.
+This study examines the comments sections of a group of UK food blogs to investigate how bloggers shape their ‘social identity’ in direct interaction with the users.
+The bloggers’ comments are analysed in view of Goffman’s (1959) theory of society as a stage to see whether the food bloggers show their ‘self‑as‑performer’ (the real person) or their ‘self‑as‑character’ (a constructed persona).
+Moreover, the study uses Herring’s (2004) criteria to understand if food blogs can be classified as virtual communities.
+Then, a qualitative analysis of instances of positive/negative politeness in the comments sections of the blogs aims at investigating the reactions to praise or criticism from the users.
 The application of politeness theory shows to what extent the blogger-user interaction is influenced by the users’ perception of belonging to a (virtual) community.

 |Titolo:||‘Haha, what a twit I am’.
 The Construction of a Social Identity in the Comments Sections of UK Food Blogs|